 Check out Voracity's capabilities, the challenges it addresses in digital transformations, and its components, below.
 Explore the other tabs in this section, and the solution areas throughout this website to understand just how much your teams can cooperatively accomplish with the state-of-the-art technology in this platform.

 Voracity uniquely combines the discovery, integration, migration, governance, and analysis of data in a variety of sources ... all from one place, and often in one pass.
-Manipulate, migrate, mask, munge, and map structured, semi-structured, and unstructured data into multiple targets at once.
+Manipulate, map, migrate, mask, munge, and mine structured, semi-structured, and unstructured data, and produce multiple targets at once.

 Voracity addresses the challenges of data volume, variety, velocity, veracity, and value with a comprehensive data management platform that eliminates multi-tool complexity and bends the cost curve away from megavendor ETL packages and Hadoop distributions.

 Voracity is powered by IRI CoSort or Hadoop engines, and everything it does is front-ended in one graphical IDE, built on Eclipse™.
 Beyond a massive amount of included features, a plethora of free Eclipse plug-ins and proven partner technology expand what you can do with Voracity.

 As one of the original and few remaining viable fast processing alternatives to Hadoop, SortCL packages, presents, and provisions big data.
 It combines: data cleansing, extraction, transformation, loading, masking, reporting -- and even synthetic test data generation -- in the same job script and multi-threaded I/O pass in your existing file system.

 All of that work in the middle starts with data discovery.
 Only Voracity provides at least four data profiling tools.
-And it ends with analytics, where you have three choices: 1) embedded BI; 2) BIRT, KNIME and Splunk integrations; or, 3) robust data preparation (wrangling) for your chosen data visualization platform.
+And it ends with analytics, where you have three choices: 1) embedded BI; 2) DataDog, KNIME and Splunk integrations; or, 3) robust data preparation (wrangling) for your chosen data visualization platform.

 As the above schematic illustrates, Voracity supports the design, deployment and management of all these activities from a single Eclipse pane of glass, IRI Workbench: